Defining “Reasonable Security” Standards: Understanding Current Cybersecurity Threats, Data Transfers Rules, and AI Compliance with Data Privacy Laws

 • Prepare for the inevitable by taking proactive steps to minimize risks

-Session II - Cybersecurity Expert: What Reasonable Security Looks Like and Why Breaches Still Happen – John Flory
+Session II - Cybersecurity Expert: What Reasonable Security Looks Like and Why Breaches Still Happen – Rachel Rose

 As data breaches continue to escalate in frequency and complexity, the legal concept of “reasonable security” has become a central issue in litigation, regulatory enforcement, and professional responsibility.
 Attorneys are increasingly expected to understand not only the legal definitions of cybersecurity standards, but also the real-world practices that determine whether those standards are met.
 This session will provide a comprehensive analysis of what constitutes reasonable security in today’s digital landscape, and why even organizations with established security programs often fall short.
 The discussion will explore how courts and regulators assess adequacy, the common procedural and technical pitfalls that lead to breaches, and the legal risks that follow.
 Attendees will also learn how to evaluate cybersecurity protocols in transactions, vendor agreements, and client advisory contexts.
 By understanding both the failures and the evolving legal expectations, attorneys will be better equipped to mitigate exposure, advise clients, and respond effectively when incidents occur.